633 W 5th Street #2890

 We handle a range of premises liability claims in Torrance, California, such as:

 These are examples of typical mishaps that frequently result in premises liability claims.
-You may be able to make a claim after any kind of accident as a result of negligent property upkeep in Torrance.
+You may be able to claim after any accident due to negligent property upkeep in Torrance.
 A negligent property owner might create numerous hazards and risks of injury through lackadaisical property management.

 Important California Premises Liability Regulations To Know

-All parties are legally accountable for the consequences of their ordinary care or skill in property management, as well as their willful actions, according to Civil Code 1714 of the State of California.
+All parties are legally accountable for the consequences of their ordinary care or skill in property management and their willful actions, according to Civil Code 1714 of the State of California.
 The crucial phrase is “want of ordinary care or skill.”
 This refers to the legal principle of negligence, which underpins most premises liability claims.

 Negligence is defined as a failure to take reasonable care, resulting in harm to people.
 In premises liability law, the property owner’s negligence refers to being aware of a potentially hazardous component on their premises but failing to take the required measures to remove it.
 The owner of the property would be held responsible for any injuries or losses caused by a defective product, for example.

-A defendant’s duty of care is, in part, based on the doctrine of negligence.
-The duty of care is the degree of caution that a reasonable and prudent property owner would use in similar situations.
-Whether a property owner has failed to meet his or her responsibility of care is determined by a number of factors.
+A defendant’s duty of care is partly based on the negligence doctrine.
+The duty of care is the degree of caution a reasonable and prudent property owner would use in similar situations.
+Whether a property owner has failed to meet their responsibility of care is determined by a number of factors.

 The foreseeability of the injury, whether or not the owner was aware of the problem, whether the owner contributed to it, and the property owner’s duty to reduce risk are all considerations in premises liability claims.
 If you have any further questions regarding premises liability laws in California, contact a local Torrance premises liability attorney.